Implicit neural representations for accurate estimation of the standard model of white matter: Results

 \subsection{Effect of gradient non-uniformity correction of SM parameter estimation}

-Brain parameter maps with and without gradient non-uniformity correction on in vivo data are presented in Fig. \ref{fig:nonuniform}.
+Brain parameter maps with and without gradient non-uniformity correction on in vivo data are presented in Fig. \ref{fig:nonuniform_NLLS}.
 Difference maps show a significant effect on $D_i$, $D_e$.
 Corrected maps show effect at the edges of the brain, mainly in the frontal lobe.
 This is to be expected as gradient non-uniformity is strongest there. $D_i$ and $D_e$ show lower values after correction.
-The influence of the correction is least apparent on $f_i$ and $p_2$.
-Training with Rician loss shows the most effect on $p_2$ estimates.
+The influence of the correction is least apparent on $f_i$ and $p_2$. \review{The effect of the gradient non-uniformity correction is similar for both INR and NLLS fitting.
+Lower diffusivity values at the front and back of the brain appear using both methods, as well as higher $p_2$ values.
+The parameter $f$ shows only small differences between the approaches: NLLS shows no effect, while INR shows small corrections throughout the brain.
+Results of combining Rician bias loss with gradient non-uniformity correction can be found in the supplementary information figure 6.}